usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 (B) When all non-accessible tickets in a designated seating area have been sold and the tickets for accessible seating are being released in the same designated area; or
 (C) When all non-accessible tickets in a designated price category have been sold and the tickets for accessible seating are being released within the same designated price category.

 (ii) *No requirement to release accessible tickets*.
-Nothing in this paragraph requires a facility to release tickets for accessible seating to individuals without disabilities for their own use.
+Nothing in this paragraph requires a facility to release tickets for accessible seating to individuals without disabilities for their own use.<br>
 (iii) *Release of series-of-events tickets on a series-of-events basis*.

 (A) *Series-of-events tickets sell-out when no ownership rights are attached.* When series-of-events tickets are sold out and a public accommodation releases and sells accessible seating to individuals without disabilities for a series of events, the public accommodation shall establish a process that prevents the automatic reassignment of the accessible seating to such ticket holders for future seasons, future years, or future series, so that individuals with disabilities who require the features of accessible seating and who become newly eligible to purchase tickets when these series-of-events tickets are available for purchase have an opportunity to do so.